FollyMaddy/RetroPie-Share/x68000/Otako Dama (1999)(Mitsuky)/readme.md

 sound : works with more ram, 12 Mb is ok

-cpu clock : Game is designed for 16Mhz
+cpu clock : game is designed for 16Mhz